cclib/cclib.github.io/sphinx/attributes_dev.rst

     `nooccnos`_         natural orbital occupation numbers                                                           array of rank 1
     `optdone`_          flags whether an optimization has converged                                                  Boolean `optstatus`_        optimization status for each set of atomic coordinates                                       array of rank 1
+    `polarizabilities`_ (dipole) polarizabilities, static or dynamic                                                 list of arrays of rank 2
     `scancoords`_       geometries of each scan step                                     angstroms                   array of rank 3
     `scanenergies`_     energies of potential energy surface                                                         list `scannames`_        names of varaibles scanned                                                                   list of strings